The tick-tock of the biological clock has long been a source of stress for women who envision children in their futures.

 How long do women usually wait before returning to use their eggs?

-“Our data suggests that women are waiting, on average, 2 years after freezing their eggs before returning to use them.
+“Our data suggests that women are waiting, on average, 2-4 years after freezing their eggs before returning to use them.
 However, we need to view this data contextually.
-While we have frozen eggs for nearly 2,000 patients, only around 260 patients (approximately 10 percent) have returned to thaw their eggs so far.
+While we have frozen eggs for nearly 2,000 patients, around 349 patients have returned to thaw their eggs so far.
 As more of these women return to use their eggs, we expect the average time between egg freezing and egg use to continue to increase,” says Doyle.

 What is the likelihood that I will be able to have a baby using my frozen eggs?